DmxLarchey/Friedman-TREE/README.md

   become `≤ₕ`-good _uniformly_, ie all simultaneously;
 - the point `m` where all the size increasing sequences of length `m` become `≤ₕ`-good is the needed value.

-Since, the spec of `Friedman_tree n` is decidable, anti-monotonic and bounded by the above `m`, the value `Friedman_tree n` can be computed by linear search using a variant of Constructive Epsilon.
+Since, the spec of `Friedman_tree n` is decidable, anti-monotonic and bounded (by the above `m`), the value `Friedman_tree n` can be computed by linear search using a variant of Constructive Epsilon.

-Notice that our implementation is _axiom free_, hence purely constructive .
+Notice that our implementation is _axiom free_, hence purely constructive.
 Compared to the argument developed in [Wikipedia](https://en.wikipedia.org/wiki/Kruskal%27s_tree_theorem), we here use a _constructive version of Kruskal's theorem_ from [`Kruskal-Theorems`](https://github.com/DmxLarchey/Kruskal-Theorems), and we replace _Koenig's lemma_ with the FAN theorem for inductive bars as established constructivelly also in [`Kruskal-Higman`](https://github.com/DmxLarchey/Kruskal-Higman).

 ## The Friedman `TREE(n)` function